The real hybrid car – not just a Prius

 Enough yadayada.

 Electric propulsion has some more advantages than meet the eye of the occasional onlooker.
 A combustion engine somehow always uses up energy, also when the car stops at the traffic light or when the vehicle is rolling downhill.
 Electric vehicles are much better than this.
-They use energy only to propel the car forwards and for the amenities inside the car.
+They use energy only to propel the car forward and for the amenities inside the car.
 If the car just rolls or stops, no or very little energy has to be used.
 It’s even better.
 The electric motor is a propulsion engine when used as such but turned on its head it’s also a generator transforming the kinetic energy of the vehicle into new electricity it feeds back into the battery.
 Nothing new here for the Prius fans.

-The LNG engine on the other side is just like the diesel hummingbird a long distance runner.
+The LNG engine on the other side is just like the diesel hummingbird a long-distance runner.
 If electric and LNG engines are combined, they could unite their respective strengths and cancel out their respective weaknesses.

 Let’s imagine a heavy vehicle such as a truck or a bus on electricity.
-Or even a construction machines such as a digger or a hauler.
+Or even construction machines such as a digger or a hauler.
 Their main drawbacks have always been the huge batteries and the forbidding loading times.
 With the Natural Gas engine producing power now, this drawback is gone.
 And electric motors produce the torque necessary for even the biggest construction machines.
 Plus, LNG provides an energy dense liquid that allows going Marathon.

 Methane power generation in an all-electric heavy vehicle might just be the thing we were all waiting for.

-So – engineers, tinkerers and inventors out there.
+So – engineers, tinkerers, and inventors out there.
 Will you please step forward?

 Leave a Reply

-Want to join the discussion?
+Want to join the discussion?Feel free to contribute!